apache/parquet-format/README.md

 ## Column chunks
 Column chunks are composed of pages written back to back.
-The pages share a common header and readers can skip over page they are not interested in.
+The pages share a common header and readers can skip over pages they are not interested in.
 The data for the page follows the header and can be compressed and/or encoded.
 The compression and encoding is specified in the page metadata.